atcq9876/bank-tech-test/README.md

 10/01/2023 || 1000.00 || || 1000.00
 ```

-## Approach taken to solve the problem

-I began by drafting a BankAccount class and breaking it down into three main functions - depositFunds, withdrawFunds and printStatement - given that these encapsulate the main functionality outlined in the  specification.
-I then brainstormed how these functions could interact with each other and the constructor function of the class.
-I incrementally built up a draft of each of these functions in the plan.md document of this repo.
-Once I had completed a reasonably detailed draft, I moved onto writing a list of things that I would need to check for when test-driving the class and its functions, including edge cases.
-Once I was satisfied with this list, I began TDDing the program.
-During the process of writing the program, I identified several areas which could be refactored into smaller private functions, for example, for ensuring that the argument 'amountDeposited' in the function 'depositFunds' is valid, a #checkAmountDepositedIsValid function was made.

 ## How to install the code
 1. If not already installed: Install Node Version Manager (NVM): ```brew install nvm```
 2. If not already installed: Install Node.js (version v19.4.0 at the time of writing): ```nvm install 19```